ArtemGr/Sidekick/191-mobile.md

+☐ Document the HTTP API and share it with Fraks

 ☑ Receive text input from mobile app
 ☑ “/r bind app” on any private channel → generate a temporary (lm) bind key, return the public part
 → ☐ If the user is not a patron, suggest getting a patron key